xcp-ng/xcp-ng.github.io/_posts/2018-01-31-xcp-ng-kickstarter-campaign.md

 ### Campaign goals

-There is 3 main phases on the project, the same we announced from the start.
+There is 3 main phases on the project, the same we announced from the start:

 * #### Phase I: initial release